Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: An Explainable Pipeline for Text Simplification

 We propose a unified view of text simplification which is decomposed into several carefully designed sub-problems.
-These sub-problems are necessary in most text simplification practices, and they generalize over many different approaches.
-The sub-problems are logically dependent on and integratable with one another so that they can be organized into a compact pipeline in Figure~\ref{fig::pipeline}.
+These sub-problems generalize over many approaches, and they are logically dependent on and integratable with one another so that they can be organized into a compact pipeline.

-The first conceptual block in the pipeline is concerned with explainable prediction of the complexity of text.
-It consists of two sub-tasks: 1) classification: classifying a given piece of text into two categories, needing simplification or not; and 2) explanation: identifying/highlighting components in the text that need to be simplified.
-The second conceptual component is concerned with simplification generation, the goal of which is to generate a new, simplified version of the text that needs to be simplified.
-This step could be achieved through completely manual effort (e.g., by rewriting the entire or a part of the text), or a computer-assisted approach (e.g., by suggesting alternative words and expressions for the complex components), or a completely automated method (e.g., by self-translating into a simplified, paraphrased version).
-The second step is piped into a step of human judgment, where the generated simplification is tested, approved, and evaluated by human practitioners.
+The first conceptual block in the pipeline (Figure~\ref{fig::pipeline}) is concerned with explainable prediction of the complexity of text.
+It consists of two sub-tasks: 1) \textit{prediction}: classifying a given piece of text into two categories, needing simplification or not; and 2) \textit{explanation}: highlighting the part of the text that needs to be simplified.
+The second conceptual block is concerned with simplification generation, the goal of which is to generate a new, simplified version of the text that needs to be simplified.
+This step could be achieved through completely manual effort, or a computer-assisted approach (e.g., by suggesting alternative words and expressions), or a completely automated method (e.g., by self-translating into a simplified version).
+The second building block is piped into a step of human judgment, where the generated simplification is tested, approved, and evaluated by human practitioners.

-The pipeline is compact but highly generalized over many different approaches.
-For example, the practice of lexical complexity prediction is one instantiation of the first component of complexity prediction.
-In particular, once a complex word or phrase is identified from a sentence, it indicates that the sentence needs to be simplified (1A), and the complex word explains why (1B).
-Replacing the identified complex word with a layman's word (e.g., from a consumer health vocabulary) falls into the generation component (2), which can be done either manually or automatically, or per the suggestions of an information retrieval system.
-The result will then be validated by human editors or users (3).